 How Do I Recover Images from a Memory Card?

 If your card becomes corrupted, you delete an image, or accidentally reformatted it, the first step is to stop using the card immediately.
 If you continue to use the card, your images may be lost forever.
+Here are two methods for recovering images from a memory card:

 At Home (DIY Memory Card Recovery Options)